Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 It’s probably not separation anxiety

-Understandably, you might assume your puppy has the dreaded separation anxiety.
-But while that’s possible, it’s not the most likely answer.
-In the same way that a person who sometimes has trouble focusing doesn’t necessarily have ADHD, crying when left alone doesn’t necessarily mean a puppy has full-blown separation anxiety.
+I know it sure seems like they have separation anxiety.
+But in the same way that a person who has trouble focusing doesn’t necessarily have ADHD, crying when left alone doesn’t necessarily mean a puppy has full-blown Separation Anxiety Disorder.

-Yep.
 It would be super weird if Sparky didn’t want to follow you everywhere, frankly.
-I know it doesn’t get talked about much, but 99% of puppies will act like this.

 If you got your puppy from a breeder (or a rescue in some cases), there’s a very good chance they’ve never spent ANY time alone.
 Being alone is totally foreign and scary.

-This little dog lost everyone and everything they ever knew, just a few days or weeks ago.
+This little pup lost everyone and everything they ever knew just a few days or weeks ago.
 Now they live with strangers who are inexplicably sensitive about what they chew on and where they pee.

 I think it’s reasonable for them to be a little upset, ya know?